 Indexing and abstracting

-In order to increase the availability of scientific publications the digests is placed in the international and Russian bases of citation in open repositories:
+In order to increase the availability of scientific publications, the digests is indexed in the international and Russian citation databases and open repositories:

 eLibrary.ru